Deriving an underlying mechanism for discontinuous percolation

-The basic model we analyze here was originally introduced by Bohman, Frieze and Wormald (BFW)~\cite{T. Bohman and A. Frieze}, and predates the work on explosive percolation.
+The basic model we analyze was originally introduced by Bohman, Frieze and Wormald (BFW)~\cite{BF} and predates~\cite{EPScience}.
 The BFW process is initialized with a collection of $n$ isolated nodes and a cap on the maximum allowed component size set to $k=2$.
-Edges are then sampled one at a time, uniformly at random from the complete graph.
-If an edge would lead to formation of a component of size less than or equal to $k$ it is accepted.
-Otherwise the edge is rejected provided that the fraction of accepted edges remains greater than or equal to a function $g(k)=1/2+(2k)^{-1/2}$.
-If the accepted fraction would not be sufficiently large, the cap is augmented to $k+1$ repeatedly until either the edge can be accommodated or $g(k)$ decreases sufficiently that the edge can be rejected.
-(For the explicit BFW algorithm see the Supplementary information (SI).)
+Edges are then sampled one at a time, uniformly at random from the complete graph and either added to the graph or rejected following the algorithm in Table~\ref{BFWalg}.
+If an edge would lead to formation of a component of size less than or equal to $k$ it is accepted (and we move on to sample a new edge).
+Otherwise, check if the fraction of accepted edges remains greater than or equal to a function $g(k)=1/2+(2k)^{-1/2}$.
+If so, the edge is simply rejected (and we move on to a new edge).
+If not, the cap is augmented to $k+1$ and we iterate the algorithm again.
+In other words, in this final case, $k$ is augmented by one repeatedly until either $k$ has increased sufficiently to accept the edge or $g(k)$ has decreased sufficiently that the edge can be rejected.

-Here we modify the original function such that $g(k)=\min\left(1,1/2+({2k})^{-\beta}\right)$.
-The parameter $\beta$ controls the rate of convergence to the asymptotic limiting value of $1/2$, as shown in Fig.~\ref{fig:as}(a).
-Letting $C_i$ denote the fraction of nodes in the $i$th largest component, we show both analytically and via numerical investigation that for $\beta<1$ any significant growth in $C_1$ is dominated by an overtaking mechanism where smaller components merge together to become the new largest component, leading to an evolution that converges to a well-defined probability distribution and a strongly discontinuous transition.
-In contrast, if $\beta>1$ significant direct growth of $C_1$ is allowed and the process is dominated by stochastic fluctuations, leading to a weakly discontinuous transition that is likely continuous as $n \rightarrow \infty$.
-The typical evolution of $C_1$ and $C_2$ for $\beta=0.5$ and $\beta=2.0$ are shown in Figs.~\ref{fig:as}(b) and (c) respectively.
-(The simultaneous emergence of multiple stable giant components was recently shown in~\cite{W.Chen and R. M. D'Souza}, but the underlying mechanism leading to the discontinuous transition, our current focus, was not identified.)
+Here we modify the original BFW function above such that $g(k)=1/2+({2k})^{-\beta}$, for $\beta \ge 0.5$, to analyze how the parameter $\beta$, which controls the rate of convergence of $g(k)$ to its asymptotic limiting value of $1/2$, affects the nature of the transition.
+Letting $C_i$ denote the fraction of nodes in the $i$th largest component, we show both analytically and via numerical investigation that for $\beta<1$ any significant growth in $C_1$ is dominated by an overtaking mechanism where smaller components merge together to become the new largest component, leading to a discontinuous transition.
+In contrast, if $\beta>1$ significant direct growth of $C_1$ is allowed and the process is dominated by stochastic fluctuations, leading to a ``weakly" discontinuous transition that is likely continuous as $n \rightarrow \infty$.
+The typical evolution of $C_1$ and $C_2$ for $\beta=0.5$ and $\beta=2.0$ are shown in Figs.~\ref{fig:as}(a) and (b).
+(The simultaneous emergence of multiple stable giant components was shown in~\cite{CD2011}, but the underlying mechanism leading to the discontinuous transition, our current focus, was not identified.)